Abbasid Caliphate: Establishment and consolidation (750–775)

-Abbasid Golden Age (775–861)
+Golden age (775–861)

 The Abbasid leadership had to work hard in the last half of the 8th century (750–800) under several competent caliphs and their viziers to usher in the administrative changes needed to keep order of the political challenges created by the far-flung nature of the empire, and the limited communication across it.
-It was also during this early period of the dynasty, in particular during the governance of Al-Mansur, Harun al-Rashid, and al-Ma'mun, that its reputation and power were created.
+It was also during this early period of the dynasty, in particular during the rule of al-Mansur, Harun al-Rashid, and al-Ma'mun, that its reputation and power were created.

+The position of wazir (vizier) developed in this period.
+It was initially akin to a secretary, but under the tenure of the Barmakids, an Iranian family close to the Abbasids, the position became powerful and Harun al-Rashid delegated state affairs to them for many years.
+This resulted in a more ceremonial role for many Abbasid caliphs compared with caliphal rule under the Umayyads; the viziers began to exert greater influence, and the role of the caliph's aristocracy was slowly replaced by a Barmakid bureaucracy.
+At the western end of the empire, Harun al-Rashid agreed to grant the province of Ifriqiya (centered in present-day Tunisia) as a hereditary emirate to Ibrahim ibn al-Aghlab, who founded the Aghlabid dynasty there.

-Al-Mahdi restarted the fighting with the Byzantines, and his sons continued the conflict until Empress Irene pushed for peace.
+Under Harun al-Rashid's reign (r.
+786–809), the Abbasid Empire reached its peak.
+His father, al-Mahdi (r.
+775–785), restarted the fighting with the Byzantines, and his sons continued the conflict until Empress Irene pushed for peace.
 After several years of peace, Nikephoros I broke the treaty, then fended off multiple incursions during the first decade of the 9th century.
-These attacks pushed into the Taurus Mountains, culminating with a victory at the Battle of Krasos and the massive invasion of 806, led by Rashid himself.
+These Abbasid attacks pushed into the Taurus Mountains, culminating with a victory at the Battle of Krasos and the massive invasion of 806, led by al-Rashid himself.
+Harun al-Rashid's navy also proved successful, taking Cyprus.
+Al-Rashid then focused on the rebellion of Rafi ibn al-Layth in Khurasan and died while there.

-Rashid's navy also proved successful, taking Cyprus.
-Rashid decided to focus on the rebellion of Rafi ibn al-Layth in Khorasan and died while there.
-Military operations by the caliphate were minimal while the Byzantine Empire was fighting Abbasid rule in Syria and Anatolia, with focus shifting primarily to internal matters; Abbasid governors exerted greater autonomy and, using this increasing power, began to make their positions hereditary.

-At the same time, the Abbasids faced challenges closer to home.
-Harun al-Rashid turned on and killed most of the Barmakids, a Persian family that had grown significantly in administrative power.
-During the same period, several factions began either to leave the empire for other lands or to take control of distant parts of the empire.
-Still, the reigns of al-Rashid and his sons were considered to be the apex of the Abbasids.

-After Rashid's death, the empire was split by a civil war between the caliph al-Amin and his brother al-Ma'mun, who had the support of Khorasan.
-This war ended with a two-year siege of Baghdad and the eventual death of Al-Amin in 813.
-Al-Ma'mun ruled for 20 years of relative calm interspersed with a rebellion in Azerbaijan by the Khurramites, which was supported by the Byzantines.
-Al-Ma'mun was also responsible for the creation of an autonomous Khorasan, and the continued repulsing of Byzantine forays.